-This year Osprey updated its Porter product line with a new design, which I recently put to the test.
+Osprey has updated its Porter product line with a new design, which I recently put to the test on my latest trip through Southeast Asia.

-On the surface, the Porter 46 seems similar to Osprey’s Farpoint 40 backpack (see my review of the Farpoint 40).
-They’re both carry-on size, both intended mainly for traveling, and they both cost roughly the same.
-But they are also designed from slightly different starting points (and slightly better at different things).
+At first glance, the Porter 46 may seem similar to Osprey’s other wildly popular backpack, the Farpoint 40 (see my review of the Farpoint 40).
+They’re both carry-on size, both intended mainly for traveling (rather than hiking or commuting), and they both cost roughly the same.

-The Porter 46 is essentially a duffel bag that’s had a backpack harness added onto it, while the design of the Farpoint is vaguely more similar to that of trekking backpacks, featuring a bigger and more padded harness.
+But… they are also designed from slightly different starting points.
+The Porter 46 is essentially a duffel bag that evolved into a backpack.
+The design of the Farpoint stems a bit more from trekking backpacks, featuring a bigger and more padded harness.

 The Porter 46 is a duffel-style backpack with a main compartment that opens like a clamshell.
 In other words, you zip it open from the side, not from the top.
 I always like this as it provides quick and easy access to all your clothing and other main travel items.